pdang411/TalkAI/README.md

 I want to thank my Udemy instructors, "Arbaz Khan" and "Alexander Schlee," for providing me with the ideas to communicate with OpenAI.
 I learned a lot from them, and you can find their courses on Udemy.

 Try experimenting to incorporate different text-to-speech (TTS) into the code to obtain new voices.
 Have fun!

+I have added a fix to change load_dotenv() before the code to load .env file with apikey.Add two links openai.com and you tube video how to set virtual enviroment file.add mac command and update vscode venv command.